AcheampongAndy/R_for_Data_Science/Data_Visualize/ggplot2/README.md

 Create R script for each exercise.
 In this assignment we will test our ggplot2 skills!

 ### Exercise 1
-* In the first exercise try to re-create plot as seen in *Density.png*.
+* In the first exercise try to re-create plot as seen below.
 Some guidelines:
 	* use hflights data set
 	*  find top 4 carriers (total number of flights)
 	* draw density plot for variable ”distance”